FREE AND ALMOST FREE THINGS TO DO IN ADELAIDE

 Designed by Colonel William Light, he is the guy on the statue of him on the hill between North Adelaide the city was developed by free settlers who were cashed up enough to support the grand architectural style we see today.

 One benefit of this planned city is the space.
-Adelaide has a number of hire scooter services and unlike in Sydney where this would cause complete chaos, the wide footpaths make this work really well.
-In fact, in 2021, Adelaide was named the third most liveable city in the world by The Economist and we quickly came to see why.
+Adelaide has several hire scooter services, and unlike in Sydney, where this would cause complete chaos, the wide footpaths make this work well.
+In fact, in 2021, Adelaide was named the third most liveable city in the world by The Economist, and we quickly came to see why.

 After a couple of brief email exchanges, we agreed to meet nice and early on Sunday morning, our second day in the city, and took a 2-hour stroll around Adelaides main sites.
 Anne shared some of the history of the city, pointed out some cafes and restaurants to try during our visit and taught us how to use the local free bus service.
 We took a stroll through the Botanic Gardens and along the Torrens.
 I can’t recommend this service highly enough – this is THE best free thing to do in Adelaide!

-Adelaide has a reputation as a food city and the number of great bars and restaurants we tried supported this.
-It was easy to find great food so I am not going to fill this page with tips because we know you will find them easily enough.
-However, two places we really enjoyed were Bread and Bone in Peel Street, who along with great burgers do really tasting vegetarian eats and Miss Malay, a cheap and cheerful find on King William Street.
+Adelaide has a reputation as a food city, and the number of great bars and restaurants we tried supported this.
+It was easy to find great food, so I will not fill this page with tips because we know you will find them easily enough.
+However, two places we really enjoyed were Bread and Bone in Peel Street, who, along with great burgers, do really tasty vegetarian eats and Miss Malay, a cheap and cheerful find on King William Street.

 But Adelaide also has some iconic foods that every visitor should try starting with Australia’s favourite chocolate.